wcy123/skeleton-snippet/README.md

 nothing.
 Everything is autoloaded.
 It is only implemented by less than 200 lines of elisp source codes.
 It does not have many fancy features, like editing snippets.
-A snippet file is just a s-expression for `skeleton-insert`, it is not a good news if you don't fimilar with S-expression.
+A snippet file is just a s-expression for `skeleton-insert`, it is not a good news if you don't like s-expression.